Monsters are cool.

 Though I wonder how many customers good old Dan gets with a deli located 7 floors up.

-You can destroy signs like this one during the game, by the way, but occasionally you might get an electric shock from them so it’s probably better to stick to the simple things, like crushing tanks and such.
+You can destroy signs during the game but, occasionally, you might get an electric shock from them so it’s probably better to stick to the simple things, like crushing tanks and such.
 Behind certain windows, you might find food or other random items (bombs, bathtubs…) and those, more often than not, increase your health.
 Once your health bar is empty, you revert back to your human form and find yourself completely naked.

 Which is a bad thing… why?